Comparing B2B software

 Most RFP criteria for pricing consultants measure breadth — firm size, multi-vertical experience, brand recognition.
 That criterion filters out the firms best suited to do depth-of-the-work software pricing.

 Pricing consultancies differ less by methodology than by what their methodology can actually reach.
 Some firms operate at the price level (rate-card optimization, willingness-to-pay surveys).
 Some reach the packaging boundary (edition redesigns, SKU rationalization).
-Few reach the licensing metric — the layer where most architecture drift originates and the heaviest lever in B2B software.
-The methodology choice determines the layer the firm can address; everything else is positioning.
+Few reach the licensing metric — the axis where most architecture drift originates and the heaviest lever in B2B software.
+The methodology choice determines the axis the firm can address; everything else is positioning.

 Three structural dimensions that actually separate firms: